-Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk) Safe4me- resources Child net online advice for parents
+Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK

+(www.gov.uk)

+Safe4me- resources

-- The sharing of naked or 'nude/semi-nude' pictures or video through mobile phones and the internet was previously referred to as Sexting.
+- 233. The sharing of naked or 'nude/semi-nude' pictures or video through mobile phones and the internet was previously referred to as Sexting.
 It also includes underwear shots, sexual poses and explicit text messaging.
-The terminology is more recognised by young people as "Sending nudes" as well as other slang terms. - While this often takes place in a consensual relationship between two young people, the use of images in revenge following a relationship breakdown is becoming more commonplace.
+The terminology is more recognised by young people as "Sending nudes" as well as other slang terms. - 234.
+While this often takes place in a consensual relationship between two young people, the use of images in revenge following a relationship breakdown is becoming more commonplace.
 It can also be used as a form of sexual exploitation and take place between strangers.
-In our school we will treat any incidents sensitively and may inform parents if it will not raise risks for either child, children's services or the police. - As the average age of first smartphone or camera enabled tablet is 6 years old, the sending of inappropriate photo's, even unintentionally or with a lack of understanding of implications is an issue that requires awareness raising across all ages. - The school will use age appropriate educational material to raise awareness, to promote safety and deal with pressure.
-Parents should be aware that they can come to the school for advice. - Consensual image sharing, especially between older children of the same age, may require a different response.
-It might not be abusive - but children still need to know it is illegal- whilst non-consensual is illegal and abusive.
+In our school we will treat any incidents sensitively and may inform parents if it will not raise risks for either child, children's services or the police. - 235.
+As the average age of first smartphone or camera enabled tablet is 6 years old, the sending of inappropriate photos, even unintentionally or with a lack of understanding of implications, is an issue that requires awareness raising across all ages. - 236.
+The school will use age appropriate educational material to raise awareness, to promote safety and deal with pressure.
+Parents are aware that they can come to the school for advice and we will share information from support agencies as appropriate, eg through workshops, signposting and newsletters. - 237.
+Consensual image sharing, especially between older children of the same age, may require a different response.
+It might not be abusive but children still need to know it is illegal- whilst non-consensual is illegal and abusive.
 UKCIS provides detailed advice about sharing of nudes and semi-nude images and videos.